thawkin3/js-data-structures-and-algorithms/CONTRIBUTING.md

 The process of adding, committing, and pushing your code will look like this:

 - `git add .`
-- `yarn commit` (Note that this is NOT `git commit`)
+- `yarn cz` (Note that this replaces `git commit`)
-- (Husky now runs the git hooks to verify that the tests are passing and that the commit message is in the proper format)
+- (Husky then runs the git hooks to verify that the tests are passing and that the commit message is in the proper format)
 - `git push`